ryanjchrist/ryanjchrist.github.io/_posts/2025-4-24-RJChrist.markdown

 ---

 ## Context
-To support my dad’s local business, I designed and deployed a responsive website for **RJ Christ Excavating & Paving**, a family owned company with over 40 years of experience in driveway paving, stonework, and excavation services in the Rochester, NY area.
+To support my dad’s local business, I designed and deployed a website for his business, RJ Christ Excavating & Paving.
+This is family owned company with over 40 years of experience in driveway paving, stonework, and excavation services in the Rochester, NY area.

 ## Content
-I built the site using HTML and CSS, along with a little JavaScript, optimizing for both desktop and mobile viewing.
+I built the site using HTML and CSS, along with a little JavaScript.
+I made sure to optimize for both desktop and mobile viewing.
 The layout features service descriptions, a gallery of past projects, and contact options.
-I registered a custom domain and configured GitHub Pages for hosting, then linked it with Squarespace DNS records to ensure proper routing.
+Additionally, I registered a custom domain and configured GitHub Pages for hosting, then linked it with Squarespace DNS records.

 Additional features include:
 - A sticky navigation bar for smooth browsing
 - FontAwesome icons and image carousels for a modern look
-- SEO-friendly metadata and custom link previews
+- SEO friendly metadata and custom link previews

-The final result is a clean, professional website that highlights the business's reliability, services, and local roots.
+The final result is a professional website that highlights the business's reliability and services.
 It’s now live at [rjchristpaving.com](https://www.rjchristpaving.com).

 <div id="nanogallery2"></div>
 <script>